logo

 It does not have a Ferry Station cachet as the next sailing was the Niagara which left Auckland on 9 February and arrived in Vancouver on 26 February.

-The USA and Canada had an arrangement whereby mail would be carried on either postal service using whatever route took the least time.
-Mail from Vancouver entered the US postal system at Seattle.
+Mail sent to Vancouver entered the US postal system at Seattle and was off-loaded at Victoria on Vancouver Island before it got to Vancouver.
 The service from Victoria on Vancouver Island to Seattle was "all up", i.e. all letters were sent by air mail.

 Registered cover to Germany, 1933